debate-map/app/Packages/deploy/README.md

 ### [setup-base] Setting up base tools needed for local/remote k8s deployments

 * 1\) Install Docker Desktop: https://docs.docker.com/desktop
+* 1.1\) If on Windows, your dynamic-ports range may start out misconfigured, which will (sometimes) cause conflicts with attempted port-forwards.
+See [here](https://superuser.com/a/1671710/231129) for the fix.
 * 2\) Install Tilt: https://github.com/tilt-dev/tilt
 * 3\) Install Chocolatey: https://chocolatey.org/install
 * 4\) Install Helm (eg. for some Tilt extensions): `choco install kubernetes-helm`